christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 ## Project Overview

-This project consists of two main components:
+This project consists of three main components:

 1. **Model A - Baseline Classifier**
    A binary classifier trained on OCT images resized to 128×128

+2. **SRGAN - Generator + Discriminator**
+   A generative adversarial network trained to perform image super-resolution by converting low-resolution OCT images into higher-resolution images

-2. **Model B - GAN Augmented Classifier**
+4. **Model B - GAN Augmented Classifier**
    A classifier intended to be trained on high resolution SRGAN-generated images

 ---